obiwanjacobi/Zsharp/docs/compiler/meta.md

 > TBD: Transparently pass custom meta programs to roslyn source generators?

 > TBD: Allow compile time code to build code using (perhaps) a builder pattern.
 TypeBuilder, FunctionBuilder and CodeBuilder.

+> TBD: How could we expose the type information on the to-be-compiled code to meta/compile time code?